jpereiratrindade/libGeotifReader/README.md

-# GeotifReader Class Manual
+# libGeotifReader Manual

 ## Overview

-`GeotifReader` is a C++ class designed to facilitate reading and handling GeoTIFF files using the GDAL library.
-The class provides methods to read and retrieve essential information about the GeoTIFF file, such as the raster data, dimensions, geotransform values, and data types.
+`libGeotifReader` is a library designed to facilitate reading and handling GeoTIFF files using the GDAL library.
+The library provides methods to read and retrieve essential information about the GeoTIFF file, such as the raster data, dimensions, geotransform values, data types and count pixel without noDataValue.

 ## Class Structure